-Primary data for roll forming was collected for the 2018 EPD and confirmed for this EPD at a roll forming manufacturing site in New Zealand.
-The data from this site was used as a proxy for all roll-forming processes.
+Primary data for the roll-forming were collected for the 2018 EPD and confirmed for this EPD at Dimond's manufacturing site in New Zealand.
+The data from Dimond were used as a proxy for all roll-forming process in New Zealand and Australia.